GanChuanYin/blog/docs/01.前端/Vue3-Doc-build-in-components-In-English.md

 }
 ```

 However, this creates a small issue.
-By default, the `<Transition>` component attempts to automatically figure out when the transition has finished by listening to the first transitionend or animationend event on the root transition element. <font color=gree size=4>`With a nested transition, the desired behavior should be waiting until the transitions of all inner elements have finished.`</font>
+By default, the `<Transition>` component attempts to automatically figure out when the transition has finished by listening to the first transitionend or animationend event on the root transition element. <font color=#3498db size=4>`With a nested transition, the desired behavior should be waiting until the transitions of all inner elements have finished.`</font>

 In such cases you can specify an `explicit` transition duration (in milliseconds) using the duration prop on the`<transition>`component.
 The total duration should match the delay plus transition duration of the inner element: